-The research strategy and the selection of primary studies are presented in this stage.
-The research strategies' goal is to find as many studies as possible that are related to the questions posed in Section 3.1.
-The research process includes the selection of the literature sources, the definition of the search string, the specification of inclusion and exclusion criteria, and the conduction of the research.
+The research strategy and the selection of primary studies are presented at this stage.
+The research strategy' goal is to find as many studies as possible that are related to the questions posed in Section 3.1.
+The research process includes the selection of the literature sources, the definition of the search string, the specification of inclusion and exclusion criteria, and the conducting of the research.

-Selecting of Literature Sources
+Selection of Literature Sources

-The search for peer reviewed literature was conducted in the three major online databases, IEEE Xplore [20], Scopus [21] (includes: IEEE, ACM and Elsevier, Wiley and Springer), and Web of Science (includes: IEEE, ACM and Elsevier) [22].
+The search for peer reviewed literature was conducted in the three major online databases, IEEE Xplore [26], Scopus [27] (includes: IEEE, ACM, and Elsevier, Wiley, and Springer), and Web of Science (includes: IEEE, ACM, and Elsevier) [28].
 Selected databases provide access to preview and download the abstract and full text papers.
-The overlapping between the databases IEEE and ACM publications is covered by Scopus and Web of Science.
-It allows us to reduce the risk of omitting some papers of interest.
+The overlapping between the IEEE databases and ACM publications is covered by Scopus and Web of Science.
+This allows us to reduce the risk of omitting some papers of interest.
 Sources from the security domain were collected, and publications related to security ontologies were selected.
 The selection criteria for identifying security-related concepts and the relationships among them were based on the existing definitions and descriptions of these concepts and relationships.